Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Introduction

-Motivated by the success of multi-BS cooperative communication \cite{gesbertMultiCellMIMOCooperative2010} and distributed multiple-input multiple-output (MIMO) radar \cite{godrichTargetLocalizationAccuracy2010}, networked ISAC systems have attracted considerable attention in recent years as a promising solution \cite{zhangTargetLocalizationCooperative2024, chengOptimalCoordinatedTransmit2024}.
-Existing studies on transmission design for networked ISAC systems primarily focus on scenarios involving target detection \cite{behdadMultiStaticTargetDetection2024} and parameter estimation \cite{chenFastFractionalProgramming2024,babuPrecodingMultiCellISAC2024}.
-In contrast, research related to target localization remains relatively scarce, leaving ample room for further exploration.
-For instance, the authors in \cite{wangConstrainedUtilityMaximization2021, huangCoordinatedPowerControl2022,cuiEnergyEfficientIntegratedSensing2025} examined the coordinated power control strategies for target localization within networked ISAC systems.
-However, these works focus solely on power control and overlook the more general beamforming design problem.
-To address this limitation, coordinated beamforming designs for networked integrated communication and localization systems have been investigated in \cite{gaoCooperativeISACDirect2023, xuSensingassistedRobustSWIPT2025, yangCoordinatedTransmitBeamforming2024}.
-For example, the authors in \cite{gaoCooperativeISACDirect2023} searched for the optimal Pareto boundary of the achievable performance region by employing beamforming designs in networked ISAC systems.
+Motivated by the success of multi-BS cooperative communication \cite{gesbertMultiCellMIMOCooperative2010} and distributed multiple-input multiple-output (MIMO) radar \cite{godrichTargetLocalizationAccuracy2010}, networked ISAC systems have attracted considerable attention as a promising solution for future wireless networks \cite{zhangTargetLocalizationCooperative2024, chengOptimalCoordinatedTransmit2024}.
+Regarding the transmission design for networked integrated communication and target detection, the authors in \cite{behdadMultiStaticTargetDetection2024} proposed a power allocation scheme to optimize the sensing SINR while ensuring communication quality of service (QoS).
+Furthermore, beamforming designs were developed in \cite{chenFastFractionalProgramming2024,babuPrecodingMultiCellISAC2024} to optimize the weighted performance metrics of both communication and parameter estimation.
+Turning to integrated communication and target localization, coordinated power control strategies were investigated in \cite{wangConstrainedUtilityMaximization2021, huangCoordinatedPowerControl2022,cuiEnergyEfficientIntegratedSensing2025} to optimize diverse performance objectives while guaranteeing localization accuracy.
+In addition, beamforming designs for this scenario have been extensively explored in \cite{gaoCooperativeISACDirect2023, xuSensingassistedRobustSWIPT2025, yangCoordinatedTransmitBeamforming2024}.
+For instance, the authors in \cite{gaoCooperativeISACDirect2023} characterized the Pareto boundary of the networked ISAC performance region via coordinated beamforming.